2020 Phala Phala robbery: 2022 timeline

-On August 5, Speaker Nosiviwe Mapisa-Nqakula notified the African Transformation Movement (ATM) that its motion for an independent panel to investigate allegation that could lead to the possible impeachment of the president, complied with the Constitution, rules and established practices and independent panel would be appointed.
+On August 5, Speaker Nosiviwe Mapisa-Nqakula notified the ATM that its motion for an independent panel to investigate allegation that could lead to the possible impeachment of the president, complied with the Constitution, rules and established practices and independent panel would be appointed.

-In late August 2022, Hawks head General Godfrey Lebeya, in a media briefing on other matters said that the Phala Phala investigation was still ongoing and that forty-one statements had been obtained so far.
+In late August 2022, Hawks head General Godfrey Lebeya, in a media briefing on other matters said that the Phala Phala investigation was still ongoing and that 41 statements had been obtained so far.

 South African Reserve Bank (SARB) Governor Lesetja Kganyago replied by letter on 30 August 2022 to opposition parties after they requested an update of the bank's progress in investigating the Phala Phala allegations.
 He said the Financial Surveillance Department (FSD) had communicated with the president and his advisers on 20 June 2022 and were given 21 days to respond with another 15 days extension granted.
 He said the department had been given information, but further questions had been sent to the president and his advisers with deadline of 8 September 2022.

-On 14 September 2022, National Assembly Speaker Nosiviwe Mapisa-Nqakula appointed a three-person panel, consisting of former chief Justice Sandile Ngcobo, Judge Thokozile Masipa and Professor Richard Calland to investigate if there was prima facie evidence of criminal activity at Phala Phala farm that could result in the parliamentary impeachment of President Cyril Ramaphosa.
+On 14 September 2022, Speaker Nosiviwe Mapisa-Nqakula appointed a three-person panel, consisting of former chief Justice Sandile Ngcobo, Judge Thokozile Masipa and Professor Richard Calland to investigate if there was prima facie evidence of criminal activity at Phala Phala farm that could result in the parliamentary impeachment of Ramaphosa.
 The panel was to take submissions from MP's and was given 30 days to report back to the speaker.
 Professor Richard Calland's independence was immediately called into question by opposition MP's stating he had made statements of support for the President in the past.
-On Tuesday 27 September, Speaker Nosiviwe Mapisa-Nqakula announced advocate Mahlape Sello would replace Professor Calland after having considered written submissions and legal opinions regarding the appointment of Calland.
+On 27 September, Mapisa-Nqakula announced advocate Mahlape Sello would replace Calland after having considered written submissions and legal opinions regarding the appointment of Calland.
 Known as the Section 89 panel, it started hearing submissions on 19 October 2022.

-President Cyril Ramaphosa had until Sunday, 6 November 2022, to respond to the Section 89 panel about allegations made to the panel by MPs.
+Ramaphosa had until 6 November 2022, to respond to the Section 89 panel about allegations made to the panel by MPs.
 On 7 November, former Chief Justice Sandile Ngcobo, chairman of the Section 89 panel confirmed that President Ramaphosa had replied to the MPs allegation that had been presented to the panel.
 The report was due on 17 November 2022.